vk-twiconnect/unzipsfx-win32-build/README.md

 ## Overview

-This README file describes the setup required to be able to compile unzipsfx-win32 at Windows Server 2016 (or any recent windows version)
+This README file describes the setup required to be able to compile unzipsfx-win32 at Windows Server 2016 (or any recent windows version).

 ## Pre-requisites

-To build unzipsfx we need Visual Studio 2017 installed (free community edition installer can be obtained [here](https://aka.ms/vs/15/release/vs_community.exe)
+To build unzipsfx we need Visual Studio 2017 installed (free community edition installer can be obtained [here](https://aka.ms/vs/15/release/vs_community.exe))

-We just need to download the installer, execute it and wait till installation has finished (can take a while)
+We just need to download the installer, execute it and wait till installation has finished (can take a while).

 ## Build steps